SEO for Real Estate Agents: Free Course

 • A CDN caches your site’s content on multiple servers worldwide, reducing load times for visitors who are far from your main server.

-• Service: Cloudflare – Sign up for a free plan and set it up to distribute your content globally.
+• Service: – Sign up for a free plan and set it up to distribute your content globally.

 Easy Fixes to Improve Website Speed